hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/05_qc_running_fastqc_interactively.md

 *Did you notice how each file was processed serially?
 How do we speed this up?*

-FastQC has the capacbility of splitting up a single process to run on multiple cores!
-However, to do this we will need to specify an additional argument `-t` indicating how many cores.
-We will also need to exit the current interactive session since we initially had only asked for one core.
-We cannot have a tool use more cores without first requesting the resources from O2.
+FastQC has the capability of splitting up a single process to run on multiple cores!
+To do this, we will need to specify an additional argument `-t` indicating number of cores.
+We will also need to exit the current interactive session, since we initially had only asked for one core.
+We cannot have a tool to use more cores without first requesting the resources from O2.

 Exit the interactive session and start a new one with 6 cores: